SC-SGS/PLSSVM/README.md

       --sycl_kernel_invocation_type arg
                                 choose the kernel invocation type when using SYCL as backend: automatic|nd_range|hierarchical (default: automatic)
       --sycl_implementation_type arg
-                                choose the SYCL implementation to be used in the SYCL backend: automatic|dpcpp|hipsycl (default: automatic)
+                                choose the SYCL implementation to be used in the SYCL backend: automatic|dpcpp|opensycl (default: automatic)
       --use_strings_as_labels   use strings as labels instead of plane numbers --use_float_as_real_type  use floats as real types instead of doubles -q, --quiet                   quiet mode (no outputs)